Mind the (Retirement Income) Gap

 As retirement approaches, many New Zealanders find themselves confronted with a pressing concern: Will their pension be enough to sustain their desired lifestyle?

-As outlined in the table above, it's common for New Zealanders to discover that their NZ Superannuation payment falls short of meeting all their expenses in retirement.
-To address this, some may choose to work longer, work part-time to save more before retirement, or adjust their retirement plans to ensure that their savings can support their expenses in retirement.
-If you're thinking about continuing to work past retirement age, take a look at this article.
+As outlined in the table above, it's common for New Zealanders to discover that their NZ Super payment is not enough to cover all their expenses in retirement.
+To address this, some may choose to work longer to save more before they retire, or adjust their plans to ensure that their savings can support their expenses in retirement.
+If you're thinking about continuing to work past retirement age, take a look at this article here.
 It provides detailed information about your rights to work after turning 65.

 Options to bridge the Retirement Income Gap

-Most people will bridge the gap with retirement savings that they have accumulated during their working career, however, if this is not enough to bridge the retirement income gap, individuals must explore various strategies.
+Most people will bridge the gap with retirement savings that they’ve accumulated during their working lives.
+However, if this isn’t enough to support your ideal retirement, there are other options.

-- You can continue to work.
-The percentage of Kiwis aged 65 and over who are still working either full time or part time is increasing.
-Working not only allows you to continue saving, it also cuts down your time in retirement, meaning you need a lesser lump sum when you do stop working.
+- Working for longer.
+Increasing numbers of Kiwis aged 65 and over continue to work either full time or part time.
+Working not only allows you to add to your savings, it also means you’ll be retired for a shorter period, so you’ll need a lower lump sum when you do stop working.

-- Scale back your retirement.
-You can take a scalpel to your budget and cut it right back to a ‘no frills’ budget or less.
+- Scaling back your retirement.
+You can take a scalpel to your budget and opt for a “no-frills” lifestyle.

 Bridging the income gap with Lifetime Retirement Income

-For those who have a form of retirement savings or a lump sum, it's essential to manage it wisely.
-You should be drawing down from your investments regularly and at the right rate to bridge the gap, ensuring you have enough to live on without running out of money before the end of life.
+If you have a lump sum saved for retirement, it's essential to manage it wisely.
+You should be drawing down from your investments regularly and at the right rate to bridge your income gap, ensuring you have enough to live on without running out of money too soon.

 That’s where Lifetime Retirement Income can help.
-As retirement income specialists, our sole purpose is to give you the confidence and peace of mind to spend safely in retirement.
+As retirement income specialists, our sole purpose is to give you the peace of mind to spend confidently in retirement.

-Lifetime helps you turn a lump sum (retirement savings) into a regular, tax-paid, fortnightly income designed to last for the rest of your life.
-So you can enjoy the retirement lifestyle you deserve.
+Lifetime helps you turn a lump sum (retirement savings) into a regular, tax-paid, fortnightly income designed to last - so you can enjoy the retirement lifestyle you deserve.

 - Lifetime helps you take care of the income part of your retirement plan.